parryc/thevoid/templates/leflan/language_lithuanian.md

 * àrti - close to
 * bè - without
 * daug - a lot of
+* daugiau - more of
 * dėl - due to
 * iki - to
 * įstižai - diagonal
 * iš - out of; from (a place – see _nuo_); since (movement from in to out)
+* keletas - several of
 * link - towards
 * mažai - a bit of
+* mažiau - fewer of
 * nuõ - from (a surface, outside of - no movement), paired with _iki_ for time or list-like expressions like "from... to..."
 * põ - after
 * prie - next to
     * Some locations use _prie_ rather than _į_ when the physical act of being at the location is next to it, rather than in it.
 For example, _Aš važiouju prie vandenyno_ vs. _Aš važiouju į vandenyną_ (I traveled [to be] next to the ocean vs. I traveled into the ocean).
 * skersai̇̃ - across
 * tarp - between
+* truputas - a little bit of
 * vidury - in the middle of
 * vietoj - instead of